WebDevStudios/nextjs-wordpress-starter/README.md

 At WebDevStudios we believe that WordPress is so much more than a blog-- and our clients require support for things like: SEO, forms, previews, search, comments, authentication, custom post types, custom fields, etc...

-With this starter, we've figured out the hard stuff"and placed the sum of our knowledge into something the community (and our future projects) could use as a jumping off point.
+With this starter, we've figured out the "hard stuff" and placed the sum of our knowledge into something both the community and our future projects could use as a jumping off point.

 ### How's this all work?